Renewables Projected to Meet Nearly Half of Global Electricity Demand by 2030, Driven by Solar Energy

 Renewables, particularly energy, are projected to meet nearly half of global electricity demand by the end of the decade, as detailed in the latest (IEA) report.
 The report highlights a significant increase in renewable power capacity, estimating that over 5,500 GW will be added globally between 2024 and 2030—approximately three times the capacity increase observed from 2017 to 2023.

-is expected to account for nearly 60% of this new capacity, which would elevate its share of the world's total renewable power to almost 50% by 2030, up from a third in 2010.
-While China leads in volume, India is noted for having the fastest growth rate among major economies.
+China is expected to account for nearly 60% of this new capacity, which would elevate its share of the world's total renewable power to almost 50% by 2030, up from a third in 2010.
+While China leads in volume, is noted for having the fastest growth rate among major economies.

 Solar energy alone is anticipated to contribute 80% of the new renewable capacity during this period, driven by both large-scale solar projects and increased rooftop installations.
 Meanwhile, the wind sector is expected to recover, with its growth rate projected to double in comparison to previous years.